Information for Businesses and Organizations

 Is Editcetera an employment agency?

 No. Editcetera is a nonprofit mutual-benefit corporation.
 All our members are self-employed.
-Our director fills the job requests we receive, and office staff handle billing on behalf of our members.
+Our CEO fills the job requests we receive, and office staff handle billing on behalf of our members.

 Does Editcetera fill openings for permanent employees?